kwebio/kweb-docs/style.rst

 Other UI Frameworks
 -------------------

-Kweb is known to work well with a number of other CSS frameworks, such as `Tailwind <https://tailwindcss.com/>`_.
+Kweb is known to work well with a number of other CSS frameworks - particularly those that work through pure HTML, such as `Tailwind <https://tailwindcss.com/>`_.

 Example and Demo
 ----------------